Johnny-Wish/keyword-extraction-chinese/README.md

 ## Description

-This is a simple implementation of keyword extraction / text summarization algorithms for Chinese corpuses.
+This is a simple implementation of keyword extraction algorithms for Chinese corpuses.
 Implemented algorithms are:

-- (Keyword Extraction) TF-IDF
+- TF-IDF

-- (Keyword Extraction) TF-IDF with word span information
+- TF-IDF with word span information

-- (Text Summarization) Textrank
+- Textrank

 ## Dependencies